Skip to Content

 We love exploring the Windy City.
 From its iconic skyline and deep-dish pizza to its world-class museums and lively neighborhoods, Chicago is packed with incredible experiences.
 But with so much to see and do, figuring out where to start can feel overwhelming!

 That’s why we’ve put together this guide to help you make the most of your time in Chicago.
-Whether you’re cruising down the river on an architecture tour, diving into the city’s mob history, tasting legendary local eats, or taking in a stunning sunset over Lake Michigan, we’ve got you covered.
+Whether you’re cruising down the river on an architecture tour, diving into the city’s mob history, tasting legendary local eats, or exploring iconic museums, we’ve got you covered.
 Let’s explore the top things to do in Chicago!

 Don’t Miss Out On Our Top Choice